-V. Course Goals and Objectives
+IV.
+Course Goals and Objectives

 The primary goal of this course is to establish a coherent foundation of knowledge in biology and to prepare students for comprehension in advanced biology courses and science in general.
-Fundamental concepts discussed include the evolution, diversity, and function of photosynthetic life; the evolution, structure, function, and physiology of animals; and the ecology of organisms, populations, communities, biomes, and the globe.
+Fundamental concepts discussed include the evolution and diversity of photosynthetic life, the structure, function and physiology of plants and animals, and the ecology of organisms, populations, communities, biomes, and the globe.
 An additional course goal is to develop critical thinking skills for development of reasoned thought and for evaluation of life experiences.